Thursday Night Football Betting Guide: Seahawks at Bears

 The Thursday Night Football schedule is the most complex of the primetime NFL spots.

-The first Thursday season opener doesn’t fall under the TNF title.
-Lions versus Chiefs was broadcast on NBC at 8:20 p.m.
+The first Thursday season opener doesn't fall under the TNF title.
+Ravens versus Chiefs was broadcast on NBC at 8:20 p.m.
 ET.
 And, the three-game Thanksgiving slate is carried by three different networks.

 The rest of the NFL Thursday night schedule will be broadcast nationally on Amazon Prime Video.
-Al Michaels and Kirk Herbstreit will have the call starting in Week 2 with the Vikings versus the Eagles.
+Al Michaels and Kirk Herbstreit will have the call starting in Week 2.
 Each Thursday night game will begin at 8:20 p.m.
 Eastern, regardless of the network.

 Thursday Night Football betting tips